mtkgv/cdaa/readme.md

 1. Next, navigate to `1_depth_runtime`

-2. Obtain the depths and runtimes of the compiled circuits on their target devices by running `python data.py`
+2. Obtain the depths and runtimes of the compiled circuits on their target devices by running `python data.py`.
+Note that the script is set up to run in local mode, which averts the need for Qiskit API access but requires copying the saved InstructionDurations text files in `1_depth_runtime/data/instruction_durations`.

-3. (Optional) Obtain the estimated runtime and Qiskit pulse schedule duration for circuits compiled for the IBM Sherbrooke by running `python verify.py`
+3. Obtain the estimated runtime and Qiskit pulse schedule duration for circuits compiled for the IBM Sherbrooke by running `python verify.py`

 ### C. Analysis

 1. Finally, navigate to `2_analysis`

-2. Plot the figures from the results section by running `python figs.py`
+2. Plot the figures from the results section by running `python runfigs.py`

-3. Create the (textual) numerical analysis of depth metrics by running `python stats.py`
+3. Create the (textual) numerical analysis of depth metrics by running `python runstats.py`

 ## License